- Search The Registry

 - My Account

 Jean Augustine was born in 1937 in Grenada but immigrated to Canada in 1960 under the West Indian Domestic Scheme.
-She studied at the University of Toronto where she obtained a Bachelor of Arts and a Master of Education.
-After university she worked as an elementary school principal with the Metropolitan Separate School Board in Toronto.
+She studied at the University of Toronto, obtaining a Bachelor of Arts and a Master of Education.
+After university, she worked as an elementary school principal with the Metropolitan Separate School Board in Toronto.
 She was also actively involved in Toronto's Caribbean community, sitting on the first committee to organize the Caribana Festival in 1967.